Candor: 267 companies have frozen hiring, 44 had layoffs, 36 rescinded offers, 111 are hiring

 The coronavirus has taken a toll on the workforce, and now you can see a list of who’s hiring, freezing hires, laying off people, or rescinding job offers, according to crowdsourced data from Candor, a company that helps tech workers negotiate salaries.
 In a matter of hours, the list of more than 400 companies posted in the past day went viral, with hundreds of new tips submitted from job seekers, employees, recruiters, and VCs.

 So far, the company has received reports from about 400 companies.
 267, or 60%, said they were implementing hiring freezes.
 Candidates reported having job offers rescinded in 36 cases (18%) while layoffs occurred in 44 companies (13%).
+[Update: the list is now more than 500 companies].

 The good news: 111 companies are hiring.
 But 10% of those still hiring have implemented some kind of hiring freeze, laid off people, or had offers rescinded.
 That’s likely because hiring continues for essential roles.
 It’s no surprise that Zoom, the video conferencing company, is hiring people.
 Twitch, Twitter, Twilio, Roblox, TikTok, Qualcomm, PUBG, Paypal, Palantir, Nvidia, Northrop Grumman, Medtronic, Lockheed Martin, eBay, Doordash, DocuSign, and Amazon are among those hiring.

-Note: [Updated: 3 p.m.
-3/28/20: Added new info on more than 500 companies].